uptrace/bun-docs/docs/guide/soft-deletes.md

 DELETE FROM users WHERE id = 123 AND deleted_at IS NOT NULL
 ```

-## Using PostgreSQL views
+## Using table views

-You can also implement soft deletes using PostgreSQL views.
+You can also implement soft deletes using table views.
 Given the following table schema:

 ```sql
 CREATE TABLE all_users (